thycotic/dsv-docs/product/authent-azure-aws/index.md

 Use `thy config edit --encoding yaml` to open your configuration in the default editor (typically **VI**, **nano**, or **Notepad**).
 The editor directly updates the configuration in the vault when you save your work.

-On Windows, you must:

-* use `thy config read -be YAML` to read out the config
-* save it as a file
-* edit the file locally
-* use `thy config update --data @filename` to upload your work into the vault

 The initial config will look similar to this:

 ```yaml